 Henceforth, blues would take on an exalted rhetorical media life in which the music would appear to be important and beloved.
 One who followed references to blues in popular and specialist publications would gain a completely different picture of the music than one who followed the sales figures of blues records, which to this day do not amount to one percent of the music market.
 In the 1920s, when blues had been virtually ignored by white society, the music had actually been far more commercially significant, thanks to its enthusiastic patronage by blacks.
 The blues "revival" of the 1960s actually represented the placement of blues upon a white respirator.

-Considering these songs - and the other blues-tinged releases that came out of Loma - in this "revivalist" light makes more sense.
-'Hey girl' and 'Blues with a feeling' offer the listener a style of the Blues more commonly associated with earlier decades.
+Considering these songs - and the other blues-tinged releases that came out of Loma - in this "revivalist" light makes more sense as both 'Hey girl' and 'Blues with a feeling' offer the listener a style of the Blues more commonly associated with earlier decades.

-Both songs were produced Bill 'Bunky' Sheppard, a Chicago-based music industry figure and label owner (the Pam label was his), himself a native of the Big Easy.
-On the sleeve notes to Volume 3 of the 'This Is Loma' series of LP's released in 1976, Clive Richardson speculates that the tracks actually herald from New Orleans.
-However, it is more accurate to say that it's a Kansas City sound coming out of Chicago.
+Both songs were produced Bill 'Bunky' Sheppard, a Chicago-based music industry figure and label owner (the Pam label was his) who was a native of New Orleans, the Big Easy.
+On the sleeve notes to Volume 3 of the 'This Is Loma' series of LP's released in the UK in 1976, music commentator Clive Richardson speculates that the tracks in fact herald from New Orleans.
+However, it is perhaps more accurate to say that the tracks contain the spirit of Kansas City (where Carmichael had spent some time) mixed with the Blues of Chicago.

-Although James 'Lucky' Carmichael never recorded again, he continued to perfom.
-From Chicago he eventually wound up in Cincinnati, Ohio, where he died on 6th October 1982, just a few days before his 62nd birthday.
+Although James 'Lucky' Carmichael never recorded again, he continued to perfom musically and as a Master of Ceremonies or MC.
+From Chicago he eventually wound up in Cincinnati, Ohio, where he died on 6th October 1982, just a few days before his 62nd birthday, leaving behind a widow and young son.

 As a matter of trivia, Carmichael's release is the only one to feature a star on the 'A' or 'Play' side of the yellow label.
 Typically, the star was used on promotional copies with white labels, indicating to radio disc jockeys which side was to be plugged.